EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 </span>
 ```

-Under the hood, Bucardo actually applies the list of winning databases to each conflicting row, such that example above of "B C A" means that database B wins in a conflict in which a rows was updated by B and C, or B and A, or B and C and A. However, if B did not change the row, and the conflict is only between C and A, then C will win.
+Under the hood, Bucardo actually applies the list of winning databases to each conflicting row, such that example above of “B C A” means that database B wins in a conflict in which a rows was updated by B and C, or B and A, or B and C and A. However, if B did not change the row, and the conflict is only between C and A, then C will win.

 As an alternative to the built-ins, you can set conflict_strategy
-to a list of the databases in the sync, ordered from highest priority to lowest, for example "C B A".
+to a list of the databases in the sync, ordered from highest priority to lowest, for example “C B A”.
 The list does not have to include all the databases, but it is a good idea to do so.
-Let's see it in action.
+Let’s see it in action.
 We will change the conflict_strategy for our test sync and then reload the sync to have it take effect:

 ```
 <span class="gsm">